GiacomoSignorile/stageup-inc-logistics-exam/README.md

 This repository implements an Oracle object-relational event setup system with a Streamlit demo app.

+The Streamlit webapp is a multi-page operational console aligned with the exam operations:

+- OP1: Register New Customer
+- OP2: Record New Booking
+- OP3: Register Event Location
+- OP4: View Team at Location
+- OP5: Location Activity Report
+- OP6: Manager Dashboard

 The current implementation is based on these core entities:

 - Office_TAB